pkp/ui-library/src/docs/examples/ListPanel/notes.md

 This component will support item ordering by drag-and-drop and via keyboard controls.
 This feature requires the following:.

-1. The `ListPanelItem` component has a sub-component of `ListPanelItemOrderer` as the first part of the item's template.
+1. The `ListPanelItem` component has a sub-component of `Orderer` as the first part of the item's template.
 2. The `ListPanel` component wraps the `ListPanelItem` sub-components in a `draggable` sub-component.
 (See [Vue.Draggable](https://github.com/SortableJS/Vue.Draggable))
-3. Action buttons exist to toggle ordering on/off using the `toggleOrdering` method, and cancel the ordering changes using the `cancelOrdering` method.
+3. The `isOrdering` data key is set to `true`.
-4. To persist the changed order to the database, use the `setItemOrderSequence` to fire off a post request.
+4. To persist the changed order to the database, override the `setItemOrderSequence` method to fire off a post request.
-5. When ordering is cancelled, the `get` method will be fired.
-If the `ListPanel` has no `get` method, the order will not be reset.
+5. To cancel ordering and reset the order from the current database values, use the `cancelOrdering` method.
+It will call the `get` method to repopulate the list.
+6. To toggle ordering on and off, use the `toggleOrdering` method.

-When ordering the list, the user should be able to do nothing else with the `ListPanel`.
+When ordering can be switched on and off, the list panel should hide any unnecessary details during ordering.
+The user should be able to do nothing else with the `ListPanel` when ordering.
 Unnecessary sub-components like `ListPanelSearch` and `ListPanelFilter` are hidden whenever the `-isOrdering` class is added to the `ListPanel`.
 Use this class to hide any other elements which are not useful during sorting, including those within the `ListItem`.

 ### Accessibility

 When ordering items, set `tabindex="-1"` on any unnecessary elements which could otherwise receive focus.
 A keyboard user should focus on *only* the up/down buttons.

 Exceptions can be made in cases where contextual information may be important.
-For example, the link to the catalog entry's three elements as they navigate through the list: the title of the item and the up/down buttons.
+For example, when ordering catalog entries, the link to the item remains visible.

-Use the <kbd>TAB</kbd> key to navigate the list with your keyboard to test.
+Use the <kbd>TAB</kbd> key to navigate the list with your keyboard to test your work.

 ## Expanding and Collapsing